-Condition: The education provider must revisit all of the programme documentation to ensure that the terminology in use is accurate and reflective of HPC regulation.
+Condition: The education provider must revisit all of the programme documentation, and any advertising material, to ensure that the terminology in use is accurate and reflective of HPC regulation.

 Reason: The visitors noted that elements of the programme documentation submitted by the education provider did not comply with the advertising guidance issued by HPC.
 In particular, there were instances of incorrect or out-of-date terminology in reference to HPC 'accrediting' the programme.
 The HPC does not accredit education programmes we approve education programmes.
 The visitors also noted reference to 'state registration' throughout the documentation.
-The term 'state registered' is no longer used by the professions we regulate and should not be incorporated into any materials relating to an HPC approved programme will enable graduates to register with the HPC.
+The term 'state registered' is no longer used by the professions we regulate and should not be incorporated into any materials relating to an HPC approved programme.
+The documentation also, on occasion, stated that completion of the programme will enable graduates to register with the HPC.
 Upon successful completion of the programme all students become eligible to apply for registration with the HPC and as such the language the education provider uses needs to reflect this.

-The visitors finally noted that the current HPC approved programme title is BSc (Hons) Audiology; however the education provider frequently referred to the programme as 'BSc Audiology'.
+The visitors finally noted that the programme award title is BSc (Hons) Healthcare Science (Audiology); however the education provider frequently referred to the programme as 'BSc Healthcare Science (Audiology)'.
 The visitors require the education provider to revisit the programme documentation to ensure that the award title is consistently referred to throughout the documentation.
-The visitors considered that the current terminology in place could be misleading to students and therefore require all programme documentation to be amended to remove any instance of incorrect or out-of-date terminology to ensure consistency.
+The visitors considered that the current terminology in place could be misleading to applicants and students and therefore require all programme documentation, including advertising materials, to be amended to remove any instance of incorrect or out-of-date terminology to ensure consistency.